ccbogel/QualCoder/README.md

 ### Windows

-**Use the exe**
+**Use the exe or the installed vaersion**

-Newer releases contain an exe file created on Windows 11, and QualCoder 3.6 will also have a Windows installer.
+Newer releases contain an exe file created on Windows 11.
 Double-click to run, it takes up to 20 seconds to start.
 Look for the Releases link on the right-hand side of this page.
 Always check the MD5 checksum on downloading the exe.
 I have not got the exe Microsoft certified (cost involved).
 If you are uncomfortable with these warnings install from the source as detailed next.

+This 3.6 release will also have an option to install QualCoder, this is sepaarate form the exe described above, please see the release page for more details.

 **Alternatively, install from source:**